 Pulmonary hypertension (PH) is a condition where the blood pressure inside the arteries of the lungs is too high.
 This high blood pressure makes it more difficult for the heart to pump blood into the lungs.

 At Children’s Hospital of Wisconsin, recent treatment advances have greatly increased our success in helping kids manage PH symptoms.
-Learn about our Pulmonary Hypertension Program.
+Learn about our nationally accredited Pulmonary Hypertension Program.

 Who gets pulmonary hypertension?